openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

    virsh define --file $tmpfile
    rm $tmpfile

-This will create a new `libvirt` domain with path to OVMF images properly configured.
+This will create a new `libvirt` domain with the path to OVMF images properly configured.
 Let's take a note on the path to the blob by running `virsh dumpxml vbmc-node`:

 Example: